 The collected information is placed in two views: Standard, Hardware, Non-Heimdal devices, Hostname groups, and Server commands.

 The Column Options button allows you to change the order of the existing columns (the Hostname column cannot be moved) or add/remove up to 3 custom text columns (where you can insert/edit text-type information).
-The custom columns can have a custom name and they can be added manually or via the Import CSV file.
-This layout is saved at the Enterprise customer level (all HEIMDAL Dashboard user accounts will use the same settings). - Hardware
+The custom columns can have a custom name, and they can be added manually or via the Import CSV file.
+This layout is saved at the Enterprise customer level (all HEIMDAL Dashboard user accounts will use the same settings). -

 This view displays a table with all the devices that are not running the HEIMDAL Agent and comes with the following details: Hostname, IP Address, MAC Address, Details, and Scan Date.